metabrainz/metabrainz.org/README.md

 To run all tests use:

-    $ fab test
+    $ py.test

 This command will run all tests and produce a coverage report in HTML format.
 It will be located in cover/index.html file.
-We use [nose](https://nose.readthedocs.io/) package to run test cases.
+We use [py.test](https://pytest.org) library.

 ### Testing donations